 As of right now, non-ionized radiation side effects can be damaging to skin tissue such as overheating cell phones.

 Smartphones, Bluetooth, and WIFI emit a fair amount of RF energy.
 As we mentioned earlier, when you connect your fitness watch to them you are exposed to this radiation.
 In addition, fitness wearables use non-ionizing radiation which means that they don’t emit enough energy to cause cancer.
 However, RF radiation is absorbed into our bodies.

 In 2011 the World Health Organization stated that the non-ionizing radiation emitted by the cell phone can be “possibly carcinogen”.
 Many studies have shown a relationship between EMF (electromagnetic frequency) from cell phones to autism, fertility problems, and brain tumors.
 So you do not want to pair your fitness trackers to your smartphone unless it is necessary.

-You may remember that in 2014 several Fitbit users complained about rashes and dizziness in their Fitbit community website.
-Others felt nauseated and with erratic pulse rate.
+You may remember that in 2014 several Fitbit users complained about rashes and dizziness on their Fitbit community website.
+Others felt nauseated and with erratic pulse rates.
 In addition, many users stated that when they stopped using their Fitbit fitness watches they felt fine.